Total Views

 - Voice-to-text transcription

-- BYOK option ($39/month) if you want to use your own LLM keys
+- A BYOK option ($39/month) to use your own LLM keys

 Both approaches are valid.
-Tiptap gives you control.
+Tiptap gives you control over the AI layer.
 Eddyter gives you working AI today.

 This is where the trade-off becomes most concrete.